simozhou/supreme-fishstick/README.md

 - style the tracks section (maybe different font?
 I find it pretty hard to read currently.
 Alternatively the text could be shorter)

 Cosmetic upgrades
-- check if the logo is still the correct one
-- adjust the highlighted section in the navbar depending on where the user is
 - create a hover effect for the speakers to make the page feel more interactive
-- would be cool if we could indicate which speaker belongs to which track
+- would be cool if we could indicate which speaker belongs to which track, e. g. by coloring the horizontal bar or something like that